The Amazing Maurice: Plot

+A opening sequence shows Malicia, daughter of a mayor, reads a book called “The Adventures of Mr. Bunnsy Has a Adventure” and it tells the story of Mr. Bunnsy, a rabbit who hops into a garden which is beside a house, his grand escape, and his friends reunite with him.
+Malicia then tells that this is no longer about Mr. Bunnsy, she tells that it's about a cat and his rat friends, along with a human who plays a flute.

-Maurice tells the townspeople that they have rats, illustrated by various rats terrorizing the townsfolk and convinces them to pay for Keith, the pied piper, to lead them outside of the town, where they are revealed to be sentient and literate, working with Keith and Maurice to defraud the townsfolk.
+Maurice the cat tells the townspeople that they have rats and convinces them to pay for Keith, the pied piper, to lead them outside of the town, where they are revealed to be sentient and literate, working with Keith and Maurice to defraud the townsfolk.

-They next head for the town of Bad Blintz which suffers from a lack of food and where rat-catchers have been unable to find the reason for the disappearing food.
-Trying to infiltrate the tunnels under the city, the rats notice that there are no local rats despite traces of them.
-They find a trap that captures rats alive and Darktan, their leader, is trapped inside.
-Meanwhile, Maurice has entered the mayor's house and when Keith tries to find him, they meet the mayor's daughter, Malicia, who quickly deduces - after seeing tap-dancing rat Sardines - that they are behind the recent plague of rats in nearby towns and enlists them to help discover the reason behind the city's food shortage.
+They next head for the town of Bad Blintz, which suffers from a lack of food and where rat-catchers have been unable to find the reason for the disappearing food.
+Trying to infiltrate the tunnels under the city, the rats find a trap that captures rats alive with Darktan, their leader, trapped inside.
+Meanwhile, Maurice has entered the mayor's house and when Keith tries to find him, they meet Malicia, who deduces - after seeing a tap-dancing rat named Sardines - that they are behind the recent plague of rats in nearby towns and enlists them to help discover the reason behind the city's food shortage.

-Their quest leads them to the local rat-catchers' headquarters where they find a secret passage to the basement which is filled with food.
+Their quest leads them to the local rat-catchers' headquarters, where they find a secret passage to the basement filled with food.
 They also find Darktan and the other rats coming from the tunnels with the trap they found.
 Maurice correctly guesses that the rat-catchers are trying to catch the rats alive to use them for entertainment, pitting dogs in rings with rats and betting on how fast they are killed.
-The rat-catchers catch Sardines and use him for the ring but he is rescued by the others.
+The rat-catchers catch Sardines and use him for the ring, but he is rescued by the others.